 The Bavarians struck a vital blow in the Bundesliga title race with a flatting win over their rivals, who were made to rue a number of missed chances

-Both sides were missing key players for the fixture, with Dortmund particularly hindered with its regular back four all unavailable.
+Both sides were missing key players for the fixture, with Dortmund particularly hindered with their regular back four all unavailable.

 In a first half bereft of chances, Robert Lewandowski, who was also linked with Bayern in the transfer window, wasted the best opportunity when he fired over from close range.

-Jurgen Klopp handed a debut to center back Manuel Friedrich with Dortmund's usual back four missing from the starting XI.
+Jurgen Klopp handed a debut to centre-back Manuel Friedrich with Dortmund's usual back four missing from the starting XI.
 Franck Ribery was absent with a rib injury for Bayern, while Gotze was only named as a substitute against his former club.

 Klopp's charges started brightly and Lewandowski should have hit the target when he fired his shot on the turn over the crossbar when unmarked in the area.

-The hosts continued to look lively and Marco Reus broke clear of the defense shortly before the half-hour mark and stung the palms of Manuel Neuer with a left-foot strike.
+The hosts continued to look lively and Marco Reus broke clear of the defence shortly before the half-hour mark and stung the palms of Manuel Neuer with a left-foot strike.

-Bayern had shown little going forward until good work on the left from Robben led to Mario Mandzukic's acrobatic effort being saved by Roman Weidenfeller.
+Bayern had shown little going forward until good work on the left from Robben led to Mario Mandzukic's acrobatic effort being beaten away from Roman Weidenfeller.

 The same combination then nearly handed the away side the lead against the run of play on 38 minutes, but Mandzukic failed to make clean contact with Robben's teasing cross into the six-yard area.